dmnks/rpm/tests/README.md

 > container and uses its filesystem as the immutable snapshot.
 This simplifies
 > the backend (as it already uses Podman to build the image) and also ensures
 > full isolation from the host (to prevent a misbehaving test from affecting
 > it).
-This container runs in `--privileged` mode so that nested namespaces
+This container runs in `--privileged` mode so that mutable snapshots
-> (Bubblewrap containers) can be created.
+> and Bubblewrap containers (i.e. nested namespaces) can still be created.

 ### Layout